 On the Field

-On the field, a shot always is often made in an essentially intuitive way.
-We always rely on our experience and our experience.
-But that's not enough to create interesting photographs.
-We think that it is always necessary to have a very strong analytical mind to analyze the scene and understand what we want to highlight.
+On the field, a shot can be constructed from a creative perspective based on our experience, but that's not enough to create interesting photographs.
+We think that it is always necessary to possess a strong analytical mind for analyzing a scene to understand what we want to highlight.

-For us photography is freezing a fragment of space in a moment of time.
+For us, photography consists of freezing a fragment of space in a moment of time.

-Photographing a scene is always a very fleeting moment that goes from a few thousandths of a second to a few seconds.
-When a beginner starts photography, this time can seem very short and he always has the impression that he has enough time to repeat the shots to achieve a good one.
-Yet experience has taught us that this time, even if it seems short, is indeed very long because the variations of light provoke irremediable changes.
+Photographing a scene involves a fleeting moment that lasts from a few thousandths of a second to a few seconds.
+When a beginner practices photography, this time can seem very short.
+At first, he will have the impression that he has enough time to repeat shots to achieve the best one.
+However, experience has taught us that this time of shooting, even if it seems short, is indeed very long because the variations of light provoke irremediable changes.

-To be convinced it is enough to make a very easy test.
+To be convinced it is enough, one must conduct a very easy test.
 Choose a scene of nature and set your camera to the time lapse function.
 Take 100 pictures.
-Then view these snapshots on a computer by scrolling them quickly.
+Then view these snapshots on a computer by scrolling through them quickly.
 You will notice that all the photos are different.
-Variations as small as they are causing essential upheavals in the photographic reading.
+Small variations can cause essential upheavals in the photographic reading.
 This test is very revealing when shooting at dawn or dusk.

-Knowing the photographic techniques, knowing yourself, knowing the others, understanding the environment and the light are some of the key points to make interesting photos.
+Understanding photographic techniques, yourself, others, the environment, and the light, are some of the key points to consider when creating interesting photos.

-Regularly performing photographic analysis whether for his own images or for the images of other photographers, allows to develop reflexes to capture the right moment.
+Regularly performing photographic analysis, whether for a photographer’s own images, or for the images of another, allows him or her to develop reflexes for capturing the right moment.

-Today, in our society where image and communication have become very important, we are invaded by images that tout advertising products.
-Many viewers have become accustomed to hovering over the images.
+Today, in our society where images and communication are crucial, we are invaded by pictures that tout advertising products.
+Many viewers have become accustomed to hovering over such images.
 They are no longer interested in the way an image is constructed or in the profound message it conveys.
 These viewers are only interested in the product that is highlighted.

-Most photographers are simply more interested by the form without worrying about the deep content.
-They do not develop analytical methods to understand photos.
-They become mere consumers of products.
+Most photographers are interested in the form rather than content depth.
+They do not develop analytical methods to understand photos, instead, they become mere consumers of products.

-When these viewers who are numerous in our society use a camera, they use the same reflexes.
-They take a photograph as they learned to watch.
-They do not worry about the framing, the composition and especially they do not care about the message.
-For them, just showing something is enough to give a sense to a photograph.
-It is a monumental mistake.
-They do not realize that photography is a true means of expression that deserves our full consideration.
+When these viewers, who are numerous in our society, utilize a camera, they involve the same reflexes.
+They shoot a photograph that reflects what they have seen.
+They do not worry about the framing or the composition.
+They especially do not care about the message.
+For them, just displaying something is enough to give a sense of depth to a photograph.
+This mentality is a monumental mistake.
+These individuals do not realize that photography is a true means of expression that deserves our full consideration.

 We meet more and more photographers who have this simplistic attitude.
-For us it is a true heresy against the art of photography.
-This kind of attitude hurts us a lot.
-It's so difficult to create an interesting photograph, and when someone casts the fruits of a photographer’s labor aside, it is an injustice against the artist.
+For us, it is a true heresy against the art of photography.
+This kind of attitude pains us greatly.
+It is already so difficult to create an interesting photograph, and when someone casts the fruits of a photographer’s labor aside, it is an injustice against the artist.

 Making Informed Choices

-We are used to saying that to look at a photograph of nature is to ask ourselves questions.
-It is also appealing to our imagination.
-Of course, it is not necessary to go too far in the interrogation.
-Watching or creating a photograph or viewing one, you must appreciate the moment of privileged pleasure, especially if the image is artistic.
-We even believe that it is important to always analyze why we love a photograph and why we want to immortalize a scene of nature.
+We are used to saying that to look at a nature photograph is to ask many questions.
+It appeals to our imagination.
+Of course, it is not necessary to overlengthen the interrogation.
+Whether you are creating a photograph or viewing one, you must appreciate the moment of privileged pleasure, especially if the image is artistic.
+We even believe that it is important to analyze what it is that makes us value the photograph, and why we want to immortalize a nature scene.

-To analyze is to understand why we made choices.
-It is also to understand our deep motivations.
-It is a proof of interest in other people but also in ourselves.
-To analyze with precise criteria of judgment is to rise above the mass of passive spectators who just digest the porridge that others give them.
+To analyze is to understand the purpose for making choices.
+It enables us to interpret our internal motivations.
+It is a testimony to other people as well as us.
+To analyze a situation according to precise criteria of judgment is to rise above the mass of passive spectators who only digest content made by others.

-These personal choices have consequences for our visibility.
-Some photos will please some people and will displease others.
+These personal choices have consequences on our personal perceptions.
+Some photos will please a certain audience while others may disapprove.

 We Can Not Please Everyone

 Since we have chosen the career of artistic photographers of nature, we have understood one essential thing.
 We cannot please everyone.
-We have aficionados and we have our detractors.
-We respect each other.
-But we certainly give the most importance to the first category.
+We have aficionados and critics.
+Nevertheless, we each respect each other, even if we appreciate our supporters more.

 We have developed a loyal clientele of collectors who follow us with great pleasure and joy.
-We meet some people regularly because contacts have become fraternal over time.
-But we do not neglect the second category.
-It is important to listen to negative remarks and criticisms.
+We meet some people regularly because time causes contacts to become family.
+We do not neglect those who are skeptical, though, as it is important to listen to negative remarks and criticisms.
 However, we rarely consider those words accompanied with disrespect.
 Made in distasteful and rude arguments, such words have no value to us.
 In strong contrast, negative reviews that construct and encourage growth are greatly appreciated, as they allow us to question ourselves and explore new creative ways.
 This is how we can refine signs and visual messages.

-However, we keep in mind that the most important is our clientele of collectors with whom we are in phase because they are the ones who reinforce our creativity and our confidence.
+We remember that the most important of these followers is our clientele of collectors.
+Together, we experience a developmental phase where they are the ones who reinforce and refine our creativity and confidence.

-For us, artistic photography is also about creating a relationship between the photographer's interpretation and the viewer's perception.
+For us, artistic photography involves the spark of establishing long-lasting relationships between the photographer's perception and the viewer's interpretation.

-Trying to please everyone is the best way not to create interesting photographs.
+Trying to please everyone is the best way to fail in creating interesting photographs.

 The regular practice of semiology helps an artist to improve a personal judgment on a photographic approach.
 Progressing in the construction of interesting photos does not require a large quantity of positive comments from others.
-We must personally develop an analysis grid that will see if we give a real meaning to his own photos.
+We must personally develop an analysis grid that will provide substantial and unique purpose to our own photos.

 A photographer who wants to create interesting photographs must make informed choices and understands that he has a small audience.

-To establish a communication with this audience and to transmit messages to it, the photographer must gather in his photographic creations the following elements:
+To establish communication and transmit messages with this audience, the photographer must emphasize the following elements in his photographic creations:

 - Linguistic signs.
 This is called photographic vocabulary, and its symbolism varies according to culture.
 We can already see that the public critics diminish with the enactment of such signs.
-It is the interaction of these various signs that gives meaning to a photograph.
+It is the interaction of these various signs that give meaning to a photograph.
 When a viewer analyzes a photo, it will make sense to him and others who can interpret such signs.